Publication Date: October 24, 2018 Publisher: Leviathan Books

-For the past twelve years I have worked as a writer in the video game industry.
+For the past fourteen years I have worked as a writer in the video game industry.
 My credited titles include Mafia III, inFamous, inFamous 2, Dead Island: Riptide, Supreme Commander, Supreme Commander: Forged Alliance, and Rise & Fall.
 All have won multiple editors' choice awards.

 I am currently narrative director at Hangar 13 (part of 2K) and was lead writer on Mafia III.